Gustav Berggren: Raków Częstochowa

 On 29 July 2022, Berggren signed a three-year contract with Polish side Raków Częstochowa.
 He quickly established himself as a regular holding midfielder for the Polish side.
 On 7 May 2023, Berggren helped Raków win the Ekstraklasa championship for the first time in their history.
 He also helped the club to the last qualifying round of the Champions League where they faced Copenhagen from Denmark.

 Berggren scored his first goal for Raków on 27 May 2023 in a 1–1 league draw against Zagłębie Lubin.
 Entering the game, he scored the equalizing goal on a service from Vladyslav Kocherhin.
 On 22 September 2024, he scored two goals in a 5–1 victory over Zagłębie Lubin.

 New York Red Bulls

 On 24 June 2025, it was reported that Berggren was on the verge of moving to Major League Soccer side New York Red Bulls.
 On 23 July 2025, it was announced Berggren had signed with the American side on a three-and-a-half-year contract.

+Lech Poznań

+On 12 August 2026, Berggren returned to Poland to sign a three-year contract with Lech Poznań, where he was reunited with former BK Häcken teammates Leo Bengtsson and Patrik Wålemark.
+He made his debut eight days later as a substitute in a 7–0 win over Thun in the UEFA Europa League play-off round.